mobizt/Firebase-ESP32/README.md

 ### Delete Data

-The following example showed how to delete data and its childs at "/test/append"
+The following example showed how to delete data and its children at "/test/append"

 ```C++
 Firebase.deleteNode(firebaseData, "/test/append");